exeluter/bnspatch/README.md

 No. Each component works individually and may be used together or separately.

 #### Q: Isn't this unsafe compared to BnS Buddy?
-TL;DR: No. I've been using some variant of it since I started development in 2017, and have never been warned nor banned, and neither has anyone else I shared it with.
+No. I've been using some variant of it since I started development in 2017, and have never been warned nor banned, and neither has anyone else I shared it with.